stv0g/libqt-omd/README.md

 # libqt-omd (Work In Progress)

-'libqt-omd' is a software library to control Olympus OM-D and Pen digital cameras over wifi.
+`libqt-omd` is a software library to control Olympus OM-D and Pen digital cameras over wifi.

-Take [a look at the wiki](https://dev.0l.de/wiki/projects/omd/) for more information and protocol reverse engineering.
+Take [a look at the wiki](https://dev.0l.de/projects/omd/start) for more information and protocol reverse engineering.

 The library is based on Qt4 / Qt5 and implements two classes: